-This bill amends the repayment requirements for counsel fees for indigent criminal defendants, reinstating a previous law that allows the state to require repayment regardless of whether the defendant is convicted.
+This bill amends the repayment process for counsel fees for indigent criminal defendants, reinstating a previous law that allows the state to require repayment regardless of whether the defendant is convicted.
 The new legal language specifies that any adult defendant assigned counsel at the state's expense must repay the state for fees and expenses incurred, based on their ability to pay as determined by the unit of cost containment.
 Additionally, the bill allows for a service charge of up to 10% on the total amount owed.
-The provisions also apply to juveniles charged with delinquency, with repayment obligations ceasing when they reach the age of majority, unless they are tried as adults.
+The repayment obligation for juveniles ends when they reach the age of majority, unless they were tried as adults.
+The bill also includes provisions for defendants to petition the court for relief from repayment obligations if they can demonstrate financial inability to pay.

 Statutes affected: Introduced: 604-A:2-c, 604-A:2-f, 604-A:10